LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-oo.rst.txt

 In our app, we have multiple jobs that have the same value in a given field.
 For example, there are multiple jobs with position type “Web - Full Stack”, and there are different jobs with the same employer.
-If we store the values of these fields as strings directly within the ``Job`` class, these strings would be repeated in several places across the application.
+If we store the values of these fields as strings directly within each ``Job`` object, that data would be repeated in several places across the application.

 By using objects, we can have a single ``PositionType`` object with value “Web
 - Full Stack”.
 Each job that wants to use that position type holds onto a